Dwayne Johnson: Final feuds and departure (2003–2004)

-Throughout the rest of the year, The Rock made occasional appearances, returning to a face character.
-In 2004, The Rock aided Mick Foley in his feud against Evolution, leading to a reunion of the Rock 'n' Sock Connection.
+On the June 2 episode of Raw, the Rock joined the Highlight Reel and attacked Christian and Chris Jericho with Booker T, turning face once again.
+He would later return on the December 8 episode of Raw to help Mick Foley against La Résistance.
+In 2004, the Rock aided Mick Foley in his feud against Evolution, leading to a reunion of the Rock 'n' Sock Connection.
 They lost against Ric Flair, Randy Orton, and Batista in a handicap match at WrestleMania XX on March 14, 2004, when Orton pinned Foley after an RKO.
-This would be Johnson's final wrestling match until November 2011.
+This was Johnson's final wrestling match until November 2011.
 The Rock appeared in WWE sporadically following WrestleMania XX.
-He made returns to provide support for Eugene against Jonathan Coachman, and made a cameo in his hometown of Miami and helped Mick Foley against La Résistance.
-Later in 2004, he hosted a pie-eating contest, as part of the WWE Diva Search, and ended the segment by giving Coachman a People's Elbow.
+He made returns to provide support for Eugene against Jonathan Coachman and made a cameo in his hometown of Miami, where he confronted Randy Orton.
+On the August 23 episode of Raw, he hosted a pie-eating contest, as part of the WWE Diva Search, and ended the segment by giving Coachman a People's Elbow.
 The Rock's contract with WWE then ended and he started his full-time acting career.

 Non-wrestling appearances (2007–2009)

 On March 12, 2007, the Rock appeared on a WWE show after nearly three years, via a pre-taped promo shown during Raw.
-He correctly predicted that Bobby Lashley would defeat Umaga at WrestleMania 23 in Donald Trump and Vince McMahon's "Battle of the Billionaires" Hair vs Hair match.
-On March 29, 2008, Johnson appeared to induct his father Rocky Johnson and grandfather Peter Maivia into the WWE Hall of Fame.
-Johnson's next appearance was through a pre-taped promo on October 2, 2009, during the Decade of SmackDown.
+He correctly predicted that Bobby Lashley would defeat Umaga at WrestleMania 23 in Donald Trump's and Vince McMahon's "Battle of the Billionaires" Hair vs. Hair match.
+On March 29, 2008, Johnson inducted his father Rocky Johnson and grandfather Peter Maivia into the WWE Hall of Fame.
+His next appearance was through a pre-taped promo on October 2, 2009, during the Decade of SmackDown.

 Independent circuit (2009)

-On September 30, 2009, the Rock appeared at a World Xtreme Wrestling (WXW) show to support the professional wrestling debut of Sarona Snuka, the daughter of his long-time friend and mentor Jimmy Snuka.
+On September 30, 2009, the Rock appeared at a World Xtreme Wrestling (WXW) show to support the professional wrestling debut of Sarona Snuka, the daughter of his longtime friend and mentor Jimmy Snuka.